ufshaikh/intcode/README.md

 This is an implementation of a machine which executes intcode, as specified by the [2019 Advent of Code](https://adventofcode.com/2019).
 The machine itself is written in (novice) Haskell.
-Several "tests" in Python are included; these are the advent puzzles that somehow used the machine, and use the machine as a subprocess.
+Several "tests" in Python are included; these are the advent puzzles that used the machine, and the scripts use the machine as a subprocess.
+Run them from the tests directory with the Python interpreter, i.e., with commands like "python day7.py".

 ## Specification